mojaloop/contrib-pos-demo/ATM/README.md

 # ATM Driver
 The ATM driver is an application that has been designed and developed to drive Automated Teller Machines(ATM terminals) and Bulk Note Acceptors( Cash Deposit terminals).
-The driver supports NDC, NDC+, APtraEdge protocols along with ISO 8583 and ISO JSON messaging formats.
+The driver supports NDC, NDC+, AptraEdge protocols along with ISO 8583 and ISO JSON messaging formats.
 The driver has been designed to integrate with any type of payments switch for ATM driving, managing and monitoring.

 ## Use Case: ATM Initiated Cash Out